skoolkid/skoolkit/sphinx/source/commands.rst

   be a regular file, or '-' for standard input.

   Options:
+    -a, --no-asm-dirs  Do not write ASM directives
-    -V, --version      Show SkoolKit version number and exit -w X, --write X    Write only these elements, where X is one or more of: b = block types and addresses
+    -h, --hex          Write addresses in hexadecimal format -V, --version      Show SkoolKit version number and exit -w X, --write X    Write only these elements, where X is one or more of: b = block types and addresses